Early settlers (New Zealand)

 Te Ara: The Encyclopedia of New Zealand

-Te Ara has a good section on the history and role government in New Zealand.
+Te Ara has information about the history and role government in New Zealand.

-Then choose Institutions of Government to look at Colonial and provincial government which explains how New Zealand became a crown colony.
+Choose Government institutions to look at Colonial and provincial government which explains how New Zealand became a crown colony.

-Also look at Te Tiriti - The Treaty and the He Whakaputanga – Declaration of Independence to understand why they are an important part of Aotearoa New Zealand.
+Or choose History and find Treaty of Waitangi and He Whakaputanga – Declaration of Independence to understand why they are an important part of Aotearoa New Zealand.

 NZ History is another reliable source of New Zealand politics, including history.